otised-inc/AnLar.HtmlToPdf/README.md

 ## Bundled Fonts & Licensing

-Fonts in `AnLar.HtmlToPdf/Fonts/` are embedded in the assembly, copied to the deployment output, and automatically registered with iText's font provider at startup.
+Fonts in `AnLar.HtmlToPdf/Fonts/` are embedded in the assembly and copied to the deployment output.
+They are parsed once and cached for the process lifetime, and registered with a fresh iText font provider on every request.
 Request HTML can reference them by family name — no `@font-face` needed.

+**Only bundled fonts are available.** System font directories are intentionally not scanned, so naming an installed system font (e.g. `Arial`) without an `@font-face` falls back to Liberation Serif. `@font-face` declarations in request HTML are honored when their source resolves.

 | Font | CSS family name | Style | License |
 |------|-----------------|-------|---------|